EXHIBITIONS

 ANTI-BELLUM: Public Art after George Floyd

 With hundreds of racist monuments taken down by protesters, the message is clear.
-We need new values to aspire to.
+We need new public values to aspire to.
 Time has shown its age for years now, but it took a rupture like the BLM protests to finally remove the anachronistic public works once and for all.
-But as cities move forward with public arts commissions, what should we expect from our cities?
-What are the values that we want to demand are represented in our communities?
+But what should we expect for our cities as replacement works begin to gain funding?
+What are the values, figures, and topics that we demand be represented in our public squares for future generations?

-This show looks to open up that discussion through a presentation of public artworks we think are moving in the right direction.
+This show looks to open up that discussion through a presentation of works we think are challenging the norms and confronting political dimensions of public memory & values.